jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given a/an :type with the title :title</code></summary>

 <br/>
-Create content of the given type without visiting it.
+Create content of the given type and visit it.
 <br/><br/>

 ```gherkin